 The Canon SD1100 offers a feel that is simple but pliable.
 In contrast to the sharp angles of the SD1000’s design, the corners on this model have a rounded appearance.
-It is actually a little thicker than the SD1000, possibly to accommodate the new image stabilization mechanism that is included therein; nonetheless, the controls remain practically the same.
+It is a little thicker than the SD1000, possibly to accommodate the new image stabilization mechanism included therein; nonetheless, the controls remain practically the same.

-The shutter button is a simple flat button that is easy to locate, and the zoom toggle is located all around it.
-The control panel and the 2.5-inch LCD screen are both located on the rear of the device.
+The shutter button is a simple flat button that is easy to locate, and the zoom toggle surrounds it.
+The control panel and the 2.5-inch LCD screen are located on the device’s rear.
 The mode switch may be found in the top right corner of the screen, and it offers three different options: playback, movie recording, and still image recording.
-The remaining buttons, as well as the multi-controller, are flush-mounted, and to activate them, you just need to give them a light press.
+The remaining buttons, as well as the multi-controller, are flush-mounted; to activate them, you need to give them a light press.

-I particularly like how the purpose of the Transfer button which is located just to the right of the LCD screen can be reprogrammed since this is one of the features that is included.
+I particularly like how the purpose of the Transfer button, located just to the right of the LCD screen, can be reprogrammed since this is one of the included features.

-You have the option of programming it to do any one of a variety of tasks, such as Face Select, EV adjustment, White Balance, Custom White Balance, Red-Eye Correction, Digital Teleconverter, Display mode, Record Movie, Display Off, or Play Sound Effect, among others.
+You can program it to do various tasks, such as Face Select, EV adjustment, White Balance, Custom White Balance, Red-Eye Correction, Digital Teleconverter, Display mode, Record Movie, Display Off, or Play Sound Effects, among others.

 Because I frequently transition between the Still and Movie modes, I decided to go with the Record Movie option, which places me directly into Movie mode and begins recording immediately.

 In addition, the SD1100 comes with an optical viewfinder.
-This feature is quite uncommon in digital cameras that fall into this size category; therefore, Canon deserves praise for managing to include it in such a little digital camera.
+This feature is very uncommon in digital cameras that fall into this size category; therefore, Canon deserves praiseincludingclude it in such a small digital camera.

 There are a lot of different situations in which having an optical viewfinder is a huge advantage.
-Some examples of these situations include being in very bright environments where it’s difficult to see the LCD screen very well, or being in very dark places where it’s difficult to determine how to frame a shot.
+Some examples of these situations include being in very bright environments where it’s difficult to see the LCD screen well or being in very dark places where it’s difficult to determine how to frame a shot.